Once a week.

 From this, he formulated the hierarchy of needs.
-It's typically depicted as a pyramid (though Maslow didn't necessarily present is as such) showing more basic needs on the bottom and more sophisticated needs on the top.
-As one need is fulfilled, then people begin to feel the next need on the pyramid more keenly, and so on.
+It's typically depicted as a pyramid (though Maslow didn't necessarily present it as such) showing more basic needs on the bottom and more sophisticated needs on the top.
+As one need is fulfilled, people begin to feel the next need on the pyramid more keenly, and so on.
 As a human being climbs this pyramid, they first feel the need for food most severely, then the need for safety, then love, then self-esteem, and finally, self-actualization.

-Maslow also thought that these needs could be broadly divided into two groups: deficiency needs and growth needs.
+Maslow also thought these needs could be broadly divided into two groups: deficiency needs and growth needs.
 If you have no food, you will feel a need of deficiency.
 On the other hand, if you feel a bit crummy about being less talented than your peers at your job, you will feel a desire to grow and become more competent (which serves as an example of a self-esteem need).

-1. Be present
+1. Be present.

 Maslow wrote that one of the characteristics of self-actualizing individuals was their un-self-conscious ability to be wholly absorbed in the present.
 "Self-actualization," he wrote, "means experiencing fully, vividly, selflessly, with full concentration and total absorption.
 It means experiencing without the self-consciousness of the adolescent.
 At this moment of experiencing, the person is wholly and fully human.
 This is a self-actualizing moment.
 This is a moment where the self is actualizing itself."

-2. Be aware of your choices
+2. Be aware of your choices.

-3. Get to know yourself
+3. Get to know yourself.

 "To talk of self-actualization," wrote Maslow, "implies there is a self to be actualized.
 A human being is not a tabula rasa, a lump of clay or Plasticine.
 He is something that is already there."
 Rather than consult society, your peers, or the establishment about how you should feel and think about something, get to know your internal self.
 Far more often than we realize, we offload our opinions to authority, but it's in those opinions that we can identify our true selves.

-4. Most of the time, be honest
+4. Most of the time, be honest.

 Not all of the time — sometimes we need to be diplomatic, or polite.
-Maslow argued that being truly honest, especially when being honest with oneself, is a method of taking responsibility.
+Maslow argued that being truly honest, especially with oneself, is a method of taking responsibility.
 "In psychotherapy, one can see it, can feel it, can know the moment of responsibility.
 Then there is a clear knowing of what it feels like.
 This is one of the great steps.
 Each time one takes responsibility, this is an actualizing of the self."

-5. Don't worry about conformity
+5. Don't worry about conformity.

-Part of learning more about yourself means that you can more and more rely on yourself to make judgements.
+Part of learning more about yourself means that you can more often rely on yourself to make judgements.
 Various authorities act as arbiters of taste, but when you understand yourself better, you'll also understand what works for you and what does not.
 In particular, Maslow wanted to highlight how this could make you unpopular.
 However, acknowledging that relying on yourself may not make you popular with everybody and being okay with that was something he believed was indispensable for self-actualization.

-6. Self-actualize continuously
+6. Self-actualize continuously.

-7. Recognize peak experiences
+7. Recognize peak experiences.

 Maslow describes peak experiences as "transient moments of self-actualization," brief moments of beauty and wonder.
 Everybody experiences them to some degree, but they can't be actively sought out.
 Instead, they must be recognized when they do happen as they can point you in the right direction for your self-actualization.

-8. Be prepared to deal with psychopathology
+8. Be prepared to deal with psychopathology.

 Part of becoming a better person means identifying and dealing with some of the least pleasant parts of yourself.
 You're going to run into some defenses that you'll need to take down.
 "This is painful," wrote Maslow, "because defenses are erected against something which is unpleasant.
 But giving up the defenses is worthwhile.
 If the psychoanalytic literature has taught us nothing else, it has taught us that repression is not a good way of solving problems."